Wzs010429/Wzs010429.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
-Suspendisse condimentum, libero vel tempus mattis, risus risus vulputate libero, elementum fermentum mi neque vel nisl.
-Maecenas facilisis maximus dignissim.
-Curabitur mattis vulputate dui, tincidunt varius libero luctus eu.
-Mauris mauris nulla, scelerisque eget massa id, tincidunt congue felis.
-Sed convallis tempor ipsum rhoncus viverra.
-Pellentesque nulla orci, accumsan volutpat fringilla vitae, maximus sit amet tortor.
-Aliquam ultricies odio ut volutpat scelerisque.
-Donec nisl nisl, porttitor vitae pharetra quis, fringilla sed mi.
-Fusce pretium dolor ut aliquam consequat.
-Cras volutpat, tellus accumsan mattis molestie, nisl lacus tempus massa, nec malesuada tortor leo vel quam.
-Aliquam vel ex consectetur, vehicula leo nec, efficitur eros.
-Donec convallis non urna quis feugiat.
+I am a second-year graduate student majoring in data science at the [School of Computer Science, University of Auckland (奥克兰大学计算机学院)](https://www.auckland.ac.nz/en/science/about-the-faculty/school-of-computer-science.html).
+My supervisor is [Jiamou Liu (刘佳谋)](https://profiles.auckland.ac.nz/jiamou-liu).
+My research direction is natural language processing and LLM-Based Agent.

+I received my undergraduate degree in Computer Science and Technology from the [School of Computer Science and Technology, School of Software (计算机月信息科学学院 软件学院)](http://cis.swu.edu.cn), Southwest University in 2023.

 My research interests include natural language processing, and I am currently focusing on research on LLM-Based Agent and the practical application of LLMs.
+I am also a member of the [LIU AI LAB](https://www.liuailab.org/), dedicated to cutting-edge research in artificial intelligence.

+I am looking for a job in the direction of large language models in artificial intelligence.
+If you are interested in me or have research and communication intentions, please feel free to check out my [CV](../assets/CV_2023_12.pdf) and contact me via [email](mailto:jkwzs0429@gmail.com).

 # 🔥 News
 - *2023.12*: &nbsp;🎉 One paper was accepted by AAAI 2024 NucLeaR Workshop, which is the starting point of my scientific research career!